 D is distraction or dispute

 E is energization.

-More powerful is D as dispute: Here we will find arguments against the believes.
+More powerful is D as dispute: Here we will find arguments against the beliefs.
 It is about realizing that believes are believes and not facts.
-For disputing our believes effectively, we need 4 things:
+For disputing our beliefs effectively, we need 4 things:

 Evidence: Showing that the beliefs are factually wrong.
 In fact, what you ate while being out with your co-workers was actually healthy and low on calories, so you didn’t even fail to stick to your diet.

 Alternatives: Even without such evidence, there might be several causes for what you have done.
 You might not be weak, but rather missed lunch that day so naturally, you would have to eat something that day.
 It would have been unfriendly to not eat something as you were invited and you value being social in that moment more than sticking to a diet no matter what.
 You should always focus on changeable, specific, and non-personal alternatives.

 Implications: Ok, now what if there weren’t any real alternatives.
 Lying to yourself is not a solution, so sometimes we have to face the fact that we were weak and we failed to stick to our diet.
 So what?